ISIRK/Astro/README.md

 <p>

 <br>
-A Private Utilities Discord Bot with reliability and simplicity<br>
+A Utilities Discord Bot with reliability and simplicity<br>

-This Bot is a Private Discord Bot but you can request Astro Bot for your server by DM'ing me @ isirk#0001<br>
-You can also request some commands by joining our support discord server.<br>
 <br>

 ## Format for requesting Astro for your server:

+There are two ways to invite Astro Bot for your server.
+By DM'ing me the format below @ isirk#0001<br>
+Or going to https://top.gg <br>

 ` Name:(Discord Tag)`<br>
 ` Server Name:`<br>